KaMatthes/birth_trend_Switzerland/README.md

 ## Paper (preprint)

 <br >
-Mathilde le Vu, Katarina L Matthes, Kaspar Staub (2023) preprint: The ups and downs of birth rate in Switzerland 2020 to 2023 in a historical context <i> medRxiv </i> https://doi.org/10.1101/2023.12.05.23299432
+Mathilde Le Vu, Katarina L Matthes, Kaspar Staub (2023) preprint: The ups and downs of birth rate in Switzerland 2020 to 2023 in a historical context <i> medRxiv </i> https://doi.org/10.1101/2023.12.05.23299432

 ## Data